tungstenfabric/tf-jenkins/README.md

 - checking and gating for reviews from <https://gerrit.tungsten.io>
 - running various checks for whole functionality (nightly)
-- publishing artefacts to dockerhub
+- publishing artifacts to dockerhub

 Whole infrastructure also has Nexus, some VM-s for mirrors, slaves for Jenkins, host for aquasec, logs storage, grafana for monitoring.